-PathKeeper's innovative navigation system provides surgeons with full control over the surgery.
-Its patented 3D real-time spine navigation technology yields the highest level of surgical accuracy, enabling physicians to precisely place the surgical implants and significantly reduce the margin of error.
-Unlike most spinal surgical environments, it offers a radiation-free theater which protects both the surgical staff and patient from radiation.
+PathKeeper's innovative navigation system provides surgeons with optimal control over the surgery.
+Its patented 3D real-time spine navigation technology yields sub-millimeter levels of surgical accuracy, enabling physicians to precisely place the surgical implants and significantly reduce the margin of error.
+Unlike most spinal surgical environments, it offers a radiation-free theater which benefits both the surgical staff and patient from.

-The system has been designed to be highly mobile, for simple transition between operating rooms or clinics and its competitive pricing makes it a viable alternative for any sized medical institution.
+The system has been designed to be highly mobile for smooth transitioning between operating rooms and clinics and its competitive pricing makes it a viable alternative for any sized medical institution.

 Unsurpassed accuracy for optimal surgical screw placement

-PathKeeper is the only spinal surgery navigation system that provides sub-millimeter accuracy.
+PathKeeper's spine surgery navigation system provides sub-millimeter accuracy.
 This resolution is possible since the technology is capable of continuously tracking each spinal vertebra in real-time, taking into account patient movement and surgeon manipulation.
-As a result, physicians can precisely track and place surgical tools with unprecedented accuracy and safety.
+As a result, physicians can precisely track and place surgical tools with sub-millimeter levels of accuracy and safety.

-Current spinal navigation systems claim an accuracy level of 1.5-2 mm by tracking the spine using preoperative spinal snapshots.
+Current spinal navigation systems claim an accuracy level on the millimeter level by tracking the spine using preoperative spinal snapshots.
 These systems use markers connected to a specific anatomical landmark and do not account for spinal movement throughout surgery leading to a wider margin of error.

-PathKeeper’s patented real-time tracking technology uses a preoperative scan to define the patient’s anatomy.
-It then integrates images from the 3D camera and advanced AI and Deep Learning algorithm software to adjust the anatomical map in real-time.
-The anatomical map is updated 10 times per second and automatically re-registers .
-The system also alerts the surgeons of any movement of the patient’s anatomy during surgery.
+PathKeeper’s patented continuous anatomical tracking technology uses a preoperative CT scan to obtain the patient’s anatomy in 3D.
+It then integrates intra-operative images from the 3D camera and proprietary software to adjust the anatomical map in real-time.
+The anatomical map is updated continuously, and the surgeon can re-register as s/he chooses.
+The system also notifies the surgeon when anatomical movement of the patient is detected during surgery.

-A key benefit of the real-time tracking technology is that surgeons do not need to pause the procedure in order to take spinal.
-Rather, the tracking system provides an accurate and real-time view of the procedure.
+Key benefits of the real-time tracking technology are that the navigation is not based on registration performed a while ago, and that surgeons do not need to pause the procedure in order to take snapshots to know what is going on in the body in real-time.
+Rather, the tracking system provides an accurate and continuous view of the procedure.

 The PathKeeper system has been designed with a small form factor for easy mobility.
-As such, it can be easily integrated into any sized operating room and does not get in the way of the surgical staff, surgical tools and operating room lighting.
+As such, it can be easily integrated into any-sized operating room and does not get in the way of the surgical staff, surgical tools and operation room lighting.

 A key differentiator of the PathKeeper solution is that does not require a CT scan within the operating room, saving significant space within the operating theater.

 Ionizing radiation during spinal surgery is a primary concern that affects the health and safety of both the medical staff and the patient.
-The commonly used “free-hand” technique, requires repeated fluoroscopy imaging to estimate the location and trajectory of the surgical screws.
-Similarly, almost all navigation systems require multiple CT images to guide the surgeon.
+The commonly used “free-hand” technique requires repeated fluoroscopy imaging to estimate the location and trajectory of the surgical screws.
+Similarly, almost all navigation systems require multiple C-Arm images and/or CT scans to guide the surgeon.